Infant and toddler safety: Hyperthermia and hypothermia

 Forgetting that an infant or toddler is in the car and leaving them where they are exposed to high temperatures can result in death.

 Toddlers can wander off and fall through ice or be left out in cool or cold weather and experience hypothermia.
 This low body temperature is often fatal but instances of survival after a near drowning occur.
 Of all drowning deaths in 2013, 82,000 occurred in children less than five years old.

 Drowning

 Toddlers have wandered off and drowned in ponds.
 Toddlers can easily drown in small, shallow ornamental ponds.

 This five gallon bucket comes with a warning that it can be filled with fluid and an infant can drown.

 Animal attacks

 An infant or toddler is more likely than other family members to be injured by an animal because they cannot defend themselves and are lower to the ground.
 Familiar family pets with no prior history of aggression are more likely to attack the child than unfamiliar pets from other households.

 Choking

 Toddlers and infants who can hold objects can choke when a small object is inhaled and blocks the trachea.

 Falls

-Falls are among the most common and preventable causes of injury in infants and toddlers within the home.
-A 2025 study analyzing emergency medical call data in Romania found that most fall incidents involving children under five occurred in domestic settings, particularly bedrooms and living rooms.
-These findings underscore the importance of home-based prevention strategies, especially in urban or compact living environments.

 High chairs can be hazardous due to the risk of falls.
-A retrospective analysis of U.S. emergency department data from the National Electronic Injury Surveillance System found that, between 1994 and 1998, an estimated 40,650 children aged three years or younger were treated in hospitals for high-chair-related injuries, with 94% caused by falls.
-Most injuries affected the head (44%) or face (39%).
-Additionally, data from the U.S. Consumer Product Safety Commission indicate that, between 2015 and 2016, an average of 18,500 high-chair-related injuries were treated annually in emergency departments, mainly due to children climbing out or the chair tipping over.
-These findings support recommendations to always use the full restraining harness (including the crotch strap), place the chair on stable, level surfaces, and never leave a child unattended in a high chair.